thibaudcolas/octoblog/source/_posts/2015-04-14-my-new-job-at-springload.markdown

 I just got a new job!
 I am now a Senior Front-End Developer at [Springload](http://springload.co.nz/), Wellington, New Zealand.
 This is amazing!

-After two years working in the IT & BPS consulting field for two years at CGI, I was fed up with client work and I wanted something new.
+After two years working in the IT & BPS consulting field at CGI, I was fed up with client work and I wanted something new.
 New Zealand was the right place to look for a job.
 Springload is the right place to work at.
 Wellington is a nice place to live in!
 I got it all!

 <!-- more -->